bifinance-mevbot/Bifinance/README.md

 # Bifinance
 Bifinance Coding Test

-Open this solution using Visual Studio 2017.
+Open this solution with Visual Studio 2017.